mkrell23/NowPlaying/README.md

 * Gets a synopsis and critic aggregate score for the movie.
 * Displays the provider of the movie in the console with the rating and synopsis.
 * Saves to text file?

+User needs a key for the Utelly API, saved in a file called UtellyKey.txt